Floor Tile: Commercial Edition

 Tile Shown: 6x6 tiles in a Custom Color at the Monterey Bay Aquarium.

 Restaurants, cafes or grocery stores can all be taken up a notch with a tile floor.
-Depending on location and building codes, we can also do a sanded finish with our tile colors.
+Depending on location and building codes, we can also do a sanded finish with our tile colors, as you can see below:

-You can get colorful too.
 We love the mix of colors in the restaurant floor below.
-Try our 6" Triangles in a blend of your choice for a look like this.
+Go for 4" Triangles in a blend of your choice for a look like this.

 Doing a project in an office or work space?
 Our tile can do the job.
 Light Lab, a creative space, chose our tile for both its kitchen area, as well as the bathroom floors.

 We often tile multi-unit apartment buildings as well, from the kitchen backsplashes to the bathroom floors.
-If you're tiling bathroom floors, we recommend going for a smaller size or a choosing a matte finish, for better grip in a damp environment.
+If you are tiling bathroom floors, we recommend going for a smaller size, choosing a matte finish or one of our Non-Slip Tile Colors for better grip in a damp environment.

 You can also go for a slight larger size for the majority of the bathroom floor and simply scale down in the shower pans: